Beside the Mountain

 Frozen cherries, yogurt, and honey in bowls for cherry popsicles.

-• Cherries: I used frozen cherries because they are easy to get (cherries don't need to be in season), they are already pitted (so much of the work is done!), and they are more affordable!
+• Cherries: I used frozen cherries (because they are easy to get when cherries are not in season), they are already pitted, and they are more affordable!
 I used pitted dark sweet cherries from President's Choice Brand.
-Fresh cherries will work too, you will just need to freeze these popsicles longer!
+Fresh cherries will work too; you will just need to freeze these popsicles longer!
+Cherries are usually in season in Western Canada in late July and early August.

 • Honey: The flavour combo of honey and cherry together is so magical!
-I like to use raw local honey for its health benefits.
+I like to use raw local honey for its health benefits as it has trace minerals.
+If you don't have honey, you can use maple syrup.

-• Yogurt: Use vanilla yogurt, or plain yogurt and add a bit of maple syrup or honey to sweeten it.
-We dip the cherry popsicles into the yogurt to have a creamy yogurty outside layer!
-To make these dairy free, use dairy free yogurt or coconut cream.
+• Yogurt: Use vanilla yogurt, Greek yogurt, or plain yogurt and add a bit of maple syrup or honey to sweeten it.
+I dip the cherry popsicles into the yogurt to have a creamy yogurty outside layer!
+To make these dairy-free, use dairy-free yogurt or coconut cream.
+Eating yogurt is a good way to get probiotics and promote healthy bacteria in our gut - another good reason to feed these popsicles to your kids!

 • Vitamin C